LearningKijo/SecurityResearcher-Note/SecurityResearcher-Note-Folder/Day19-ThreatActor-Discovery.md

     reg query HKLM\Software\Wow6432Node\Microsoft\Windows\CurrentVersion\RunOnce
     ```

+10) File and Directory Enumeration

     Here are the details of each command from the top.
+    - List files and directories on the root of the C drive (with short names)
+    - List files and directories in the Users folder
+    - List files and directories in the temporary folder
-   - List all registry values in the System policies section
+    - List files in the Program Files (x86) folder
-   - Check the status of User Account Control (UAC)
-   - List startup programs for the current user
+    - List files in the Program Files folder
-   - List startup programs for all users
+    - Display a tree structure of the user's desktop folder
+    - Display a tree structure of the user's documents folder
+    - Display a tree structure of the user's downloads folder
-   - List one-time startup programs
+    - List files in the .NET Framework directory
-   - List 32-bit startup programs for all users
-   - List one-time 32-bit startup programs

-10) File and Directory Enumeration

     ```
     dir /x c:\